Hap and Leonard

 Hap and Leonard are two fictional amateur investigators and adventurers created by American author Joe R. Lansdale.
-They are the main characters in a series of twelve novels, four novellas, and three collections of stories and excerpts.
+They are the main characters in a series of fifteen novels, four novellas, and three collections of stories and excerpts.
 They are two very different men and the best of friends, and now work together as private investigators for Hap's girlfriend Brett Sawyer.
 Together they always wind up in a lot of trouble with various criminal types in the fictional town of LaBorde, in East Texas and often find themselves attempting to solve various unpleasant and brutal crimes.
 Both men are well versed in the martial arts.
 The novels were adapted into a 2016–2018 TV series, produced by SundanceTV.
 The duo were partially inspired by The Hardman series by the late Ralph Dennis.

+Lansdale’s forthcoming 2026 novel, Petrified Dreams, will be the final book in the series.

 Characters

 Hap Collins

 Hap Collins is a white working class laborer who spent time in federal prison as a young man for refusing to be drafted into the military and serve in the Vietnam War.
 In his late forties, he is often haunted by the various unpleasant jobs he's held over the years such as working at an aluminum chair factory and working the East Texas rose fields.
 Hap tries his best to avoid violence.
 He often broods, sometimes sinking into bouts of depression, after resorting to violence in which he or someone else, even those who attack him, are injured.
 Hap sometimes allows his sense of compassion and respect for life to override his judgment, such as often allowing attackers who mean to kill him to live.
 Often lovesick, most of his relationships haven't worked out.
 He is currently with his on-again-off-again girlfriend Brett Sawyer.
 Some of his past has been taken from Mr. Lansdale's own past.
 The stories are told from Hap's narrative point of view.
 Not as quick to anger as Leonard, he often finds himself attempting to talk Leonard out of committing serious violence.